 The heart pumps blood full of nutrients through arteries all around the body and they return to the heart with waste products through veins.

 In the lower limbs there exist two main venous or vein systems.
 The superficial and deep venous systems.
 Many people have heard of the deep venous system, through conditions such as a deep vein thrombosis (DVT) or better known to the public as a clot in the leg.
-They are situated deep to muscle and take back the majority of blood to the heart through their one way valves.
+They take back the majority of blood to the heart through their one way valves.

 Using superficial laser treatments with spider veins on the lower limbs, only work when the cause of the veins deeper have been treated.
 If not, they will continue to reappear and most persist.
 Laser treatments are often very helpful for facial veins.

-At Doctor Vein we provide removal of varicose veins through various treatments including sclerotherapy at an affordable cost.
+At Doctor Vein we provide removal of varicose veins through various treatments including endovenous laser ablation, medical grade glue and sclerotherapy.
 Each treatment is non-invasive and surgery free, allowing you peace of mind.
-If you have any questions about varicose veins, spider veins or our treatments, feel free to give us a call on 03 9190 8922.
+If you have any questions about varicose veins, spider veins or our treatments, feel free to give us a call on 03 9781 0646.

-Don’t put it off!
-If treatment of varicose veins is arranged early enough, this will prevent them from progressing to more chronic diseases.
+If treatment of varicose veins is arranged early enough, this will prevent them from progressing and worsening in time.
 Visit our Frankston clinic, conveniently located on the Mornington Peninsula near Melbourne.
 We’re here to help.